-Water is vital to every human, but it takes on even greater importance for those walking through the parched landscape of Northern Spain in mid-summer.
+Water is vital to every human, but it takes on even greater importance for those walking through the dry countryside of Northern Spain in mid-summer.

-Whether you’re walking the Camino Frances, exploring the Camino Portugues, or tackling the Meseta, proper hydration can make or break your experience.
-Not enough water will leave you feeling tired and groggy and can even lead to headaches – none of which are good when you have 20 km lying ahead of you.
+If you are walking the Camino Frances, exploring the Camino Portugues, or tackling the Meseta, proper hydration can make or break your experience.
+Not enough water will leave you feeling tired and groggy, and can even lead to headaches – none of which are good when you have 20 km lying ahead of you.

-Yet this isn’t the Sahara Desert.
-With countless small villages, towns, cities, and water fountains dotted along the route, staying hydrated is relatively straightforward.
+The Camino has plenty of small villages, towns, cities, and water fountains dotted along the route, so with a little planning, staying hydrated is relatively straightforward.

 How to stay hydrated on the Camino de Santiago